 We want to provide our clients with fixed fees for the work they ask us to do for them wherever we can.
 To allow us to do so, we need to properly understand your individual circumstances and talk to you about what we need to do for you.

 The first step would be to meet with you to discuss your situation and to establish your objectives.
-This will normally involve discussing your family circumstances, reviewing your financial position and analysing your tax situation.
-The cost of this initial meeting will be £300 (inclusive of VAT at 20%).
+This will normally involve discussing your family circumstances, reviewing your financial position and analysing your potential tax exposure.
+This initial meeting will be free of charge.

-At this meeting, we will provide you with an estimated fee for carrying out the work on your behalf.
-At this point, we will provide you with a Letter of Engagement for you to consider which will detail the service agreement between you and BTO and detail the basis of the costs for the work.
-We will not go ahead with that work unless you have approved that fee quote.
-The cost of the initial meeting will be deducted from any fee for the work we carry out for you.
+As part of this initial meeting, we will endeavour to provide you with an estimated fee quote for carrying out the work on your behalf.
+Following the meeting, we will provide you with a Letter of Engagement which will detail the service agreement between you and BTO and detail the anticipated cost for the work involved.
+We will not go ahead with the work until or unless you have approved that fee quote.

 Below you will find indicative costs for the services which we offer.
 The costs detailed below are only illustrations, not definitive costs.
 This is because every legal case or transaction is unique, and the advice required depends on the specific circumstances.